What every toolbar icon does

 /new, because those are safety signals you always need.

-2. Organization switcher
+2. Organization name & logo

 3. Theme switcher — Sun / Monitor / Moon